Childhood cancer: Prognosis

-To help monitor for these long-term consequences, a set of guidelines have been created to facilitate long term follow up for childhood, adolescent, and young adult cancer survivors.
-This provides guidance for healthcare professionals on how to provide high quality follow-up care and appropriate monitoring.
-These guidelines also help healthcare providers collaborate with oncology specialists, in order to create recommendations specific to an individual patient.
+To help monitor for these long-term consequences, a set of guidelines has been created to facilitate long-term follow-up for childhood, adolescent, and young adult cancer survivors.
+This guides healthcare professionals on providing high-quality follow-up care and appropriate monitoring.
+These guidelines also help healthcare providers collaborate with oncology specialists to create recommendations specific to an individual patient.

+Quality of life in survivors

+Usually, quality of life improves with time since diagnosis, especially for children with solid tumors and hematological malignancies.
+Children with a CNS tumors, on the other hand, show little or no improvement over time.
+Quality of life is often measured both during and after treatment, but international comparisons of both outcomes and predictors are hindered by the use of a large number of different measurements.
+Recently, a first step for a joint international consensus statement for measuring quality of life in survivors of childhood cancer has been established.